RonWieder/moviesTheatre/README.md

 ## Compiled code

-An optimized, minified, production ready version of the code can be found in the /public directory.
+An optimized, minified, production ready (which was built using a script I added, that makes use of some of angular cli optimization build process flags) version of the code can be found in the /public directory.